Bend Elks: 2025

 On July 8, it was announced that Easton Amundson (MSU Denver), Erik Puodziunas (Michigan) and John-Paul Sauer (Tulane) were selected to represent the Elks at the All Star Game in Bellingham.

 Jace Miller (Portland) was named player of the week on July 14.

 The Elks failed to improve on their 32-22 record from the previous season.
 The Elks went 28-26 and finished third in the South Division.
 Miller lead the league with a .383 batting average and also finished with forty runs batted in.
 Makoa Sniffen (Saint Mary's, California) was third in the league with forty-six runs batted in and also hit seven home runs.
 Kyler Bacosa (Uncommitted) finished tied for second in the league with five pitching wins while Carson Boyer (Gonzaga) finished tied for third in the league with four.
 Puodziunas finished with a 3.60 ERA.
 36,700 total fans attended the Elks' twenty-seven home games for an average of 1,359 fans per game.

 The Elks clinched a wildcard berth for their second straight playoff appearance.
 The Elks faced the Knights in the South Divisional Series.
 The Elks took game one 7-5 for their first playoff win since the 2015 WCL Championship Series but proceeded to lose the next two games in Corvallis to end their season.

+2026

+Former Elk Mason Edwards participated in the 2026 MLB Draft Combine.